ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/pandas.md

 display('df5', 'df6', 'pd.concat([df5, df6])')
 ```

 By default, the entries for which no data is available are filled with NA values.
-To change this, we can specify  the options `join` parameter of the concatenate function.
+To change this, we can specify  the option `join` parameter of the concatenate function.
 By default, the join is a union of the input columns (`join='outer'`), but we can change this to an intersection of the columns using `join='inner'`:

 ```{code-cell}
 display('df5', 'df6',